OmsInSerial/Eurorack/Suiveur/Readme.md

 # Suiveur eurorack module

 Suiveur is a simple envelope follower.
-Plgu an input signal, and you'll get its amplitude envelope, its inverted and a gate output driven by a treshold.
+Plug an input signal, and you'll get its amplitude envelope, its inverted and a gate output driven by a treshold.

 <img src="pics/Suiveur_panel.png" width="300" height="315">